threader/PC-Tuning/docs/configure-amd.md

     - See [media/replace-ccc2_install-example.png](../media/replace-ccc2_install-example.png)

-- Open device manager and install the driver by right clicking the display adapter, browse my computer for driver software and select the driver folder
+- Open device manager and install the driver by right clicking on the display adapter, browse my computer for driver software and select the driver folder

 - Once the driver has installed, extract **ccc2_install.exe** with 7-Zip and run ``.\CN\cnext\cnext64\ccc-next64.msi`` to install the Radeon software control panel